 The brighter period of the year lasts for 2.8 months, from April 22 to July 14, with an average daily incident shortwave energy per square meter above 7.3 kWh.
-The brightest day of the year is June 10, with an average of 8.4 kWh.
+The brightest month of the year in Santa Fe is June, with an average of 8.2 kWh.

 The darker period of the year lasts for 3.1 months, from November 5 to February 8, with an average daily incident shortwave energy per square meter below 4.1 kWh.
-The darkest day of the year is December 20, with an average of 3.1 kWh.
+The darkest month of the year in Santa Fe is December, with an average of 3.1 kWh.

 For the purposes of this report, the geographical coordinates of Santa Fe are 35.687 deg latitude, -105.938 deg longitude, and 6,995 ft elevation.